chainflip-io/chainflip-backend/state-chain/pallets/cf-witnesser/README.md

 ## Overview

-Validators on the Chainflip network need to agree on external events such as blockchain transactions or staking events.
+Validators on the Chainflip network need to jointly witness external events such as blockchain transactions or staking events.
+Consensus is reached by voting on the action to be taken as a result of the witnessed event.
+Actions are represented by dispatchable calls.

-In order to do so they can use the `witness_at_epoch` extrinsic on this pallet to vote for some action to be taken.
-The action is represented by another extrinsic call.
-Once some voting threshold is passed, the action is called using this pallet's custom origin.
+The `witness_at_epoch` extrinsic represents a vote for some call.
+Once the voting threshold is passed (2/3 supermajority), the call is dispatched using this pallet's custom origin.

 It's possible to witness an event either as a current authority or as an authority from a previous (but not expired) epoch.
-The threshold applies withing an authority set, that is a supermajority vote us required from one of the sets, there is no overlap between sets.
+The threshold applies within an authority set, that is a supermajority vote is required from one of the sets, there is no overlap between sets.

 This pallet defines `EnsureWitnessed` and `EnsureWitnessedAtCurrentEpoch`, implementations of`EnsureOrigin` that can be used to restrict an extrinsic such that it can only be called from this pallet.
 The former is more lenient and requires a witness vote from any epoch.
 The latter requires that the vote passed threshold with the authority set of the current epoch.